Umang-u2/Social-media/README.md

 #Future Enhancements
 The functionality to friend or unfriend another user.
-The functionality to like a post and check the number of like for a given post.
+The functionality to like a post and check the number of likes for a given post.
 Sentiment Analysis to process the recent posts of a particular user and provide daily quotes based on the mood of the user on a particular day/week.